CUSocio/CUSocio.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-#Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+#Colter J. Uscola is a PhD student at the University of British Columbia, Vancouver.
+His award-winning research focuses on processes of identity formation and mental health and is published in Society and Mental Health.
 {style="text-align: justify;"}